Stannis Baratheon: Novels

-Stannis is not a point of view character in the novels, so his actions are witnessed and interpreted through the eyes of other people, predominantly Davos Seaworth and Jon Snow, and later Asha and Theon Greyjoy.
+Stannis is not a point-of-view character in the novels, so his actions are witnessed and interpreted through the eyes of other people, predominantly Davos Seaworth and Jon Snow, and later, Asha and Theon Greyjoy.

 A Game of Thrones

-When Robert travels to Winterfell to name Eddard as his new Hand, Stannis flees to Dragonstone with his forces, including most of the royal navy.
-Stannis suspects Cersei's involvement in Jon's death.
-It is later revealed that the true culprit was Jon's wife Lysa, who was persuaded to poison her husband by her lover, Petyr Baelish.
-Eddard continues Stannis and Jon's investigations, and discovers that Cersei's children are the products of her incestuous affair with her twin brother Jaime Lannister.
-After Robert's death, Eddard tries to replace Robert's presumed heir Joffrey Baratheon with Stannis, but loses the political struggle against the Lannisters and is executed.
+When King Robert Baratheon travels to Winterfell to name Eddard "Ned" Stark as his new Hand, Stannis flees to Dragonstone with his forces, including most of the royal navy.
+Stannis suspects the involvement of Cersei Lannister, the wife of the king, in Jon Arryn's death.
+It is later revealed that the true culprit was Jon's wife, Lysa Tully, who was persuaded to poison her husband by her lover, Petyr "Littlefinger" Baelish.
+Eddard continues Stannis's and Jon's investigations and discovers that Cersei's children are the products of her incestuous affair with her twin brother, Jaime Lannister.
+After Robert's death, Eddard tries to replace Robert's presumed heir, Joffrey Baratheon, with Stannis, but he loses the political struggle against the Lannisters and is executed.

 A Clash of Kings

-Stannis comes under the influence of the red priestess Melisandre, who believes that Stannis is the reincarnation of Azor Ahai, a messianic figure in her faith.
-Stannis declares himself the one true King; however, most of the Baratheon bannermen support the claim of his younger and more charismatic brother Renly, as does the powerful House Tyrell due to Renly's marriage to Margaery Tyrell.
-Stannis tries to negotiate with Renly, offering him the chance to become his heir, which Renly rejects, planning to use his superior numbers to destroy Stannis' army the next day.
-However, Renly is unexpectedly assassinated by a living shadow conjured by Melisandre using Stannis' life force.
-After his death, many of Renly's bannermen immediately swear allegiance to Stannis, although the Tyrells side with the Lannisters due to their offer to have Margaery marry Joffrey.
-Renly's protector Brienne of Tarth swears to avenge his death by killing Stannis, but is talked out of it by Catelyn Stark.
+Stannis comes under the influence of the red priestess of R'hllor Melisandre, who believes that Stannis is the reincarnation of Azor Ahai, a messianic figure in her faith.
+Stannis declares himself the one true king; however, most of the Baratheon bannermen support the claim of his younger and more charismatic surviving brother, Renly, as does the powerful House Tyrell (due to Renly's marriage to Margaery Tyrell).
+Stannis tries to negotiate with Renly, offering him the chance to become his heir, but Renly rejects him and plans to use his superior numbers to destroy Stannis's army the next day.
+However, Renly is unexpectedly assassinated by a shadow demon conjured by Melisandre using Stannis's life force.
+After his death, many of Renly's bannermen immediately swear allegiance to Stannis, though the Tyrells side with the Lannisters due to their offer to have Margaery marry Joffrey.
+One of Renly's protectors, Brienne of Tarth, swears to avenge his death by killing Stannis but is talked out of it by Catelyn Stark.

-Now equipped with the strongest army and navy in Westeros, Stannis attempts to capture the capital city of King's Landing by sea, but many of his men are killed when Tyrion Lannister detonates jars of wildfire in the Blackwater River and burns most of his fleet.
-Stannis' forces still nearly claim victory, but Lannister and Tyrell reinforcements arrive in time to drive Stannis' men away from King's Landing.
+Now equipped with the strongest army and navy in Westeros, Stannis attempts to capture the capital city of King's Landing by sea, but many of his men are killed when Tyrion Lannister detonates jars of wildfire (akin to Greek fire) in the Blackwater River and burns most of his fleet.
+Stannis's forces still nearly claim victory, but Lannister and Tyrell reinforcements arrive in time to drive Stannis's men away from King's Landing.
 However, with the help of Rolland Storm, the Bastard of Nightsong, Stannis flees to Dragonstone to fight another day.